omar-elmaria/ecommerce_furniture_website_scraper/README.md

 ![image](https://user-images.githubusercontent.com/98691360/198837742-d4807871-0590-4f89-857c-fecaa9238d40.png)
 _N.B.
 The picture is truncated to preserve space.
 Not all fields are shown_

+**Important Note:** You will notice that the column ```main_image_url``` is missing some entries, and there is a reason for this.
+To avoid rendering unnecessary images and tracking scripts that will slow down the requests, ```ScraperAPI``` does not render everything on the page by default.
+Sometimes, this might include some data that is actually needed.
+Usually, contacting the customer support team will resolve the issue as they will customize the **JS rendering** and **API settings** for the particular website.
+I did not bother to do this for simplicity.

 # 3. Spider Design
 In this project, I created four spiders, ```home_page_spider```, ```cat_page_spider_std_pagination_logic```, ```cat_page_spider_async_pagination_logic```, and ```prod_page_spider```.
 The names of the spiders indicate which section of the website they crawl.